r-kupin/webserv/README.md

 - You server must have default error pages if none are provided.
 - You must be able to serve a fully static website.
 - Limit client body size.
-## ToDo
+- Clients must be able to upload files
 - upload_store implement
 - default client_max_body_size 1Mb
+## ToDo
+- Setup the server_names or not.
 - Turn on or off directory listing. (?)
 - Your server must be able to listen to multiple ports
 - A request to your server should never hang forever.
 - The first server for a host:port will be the default for this host:port (that means it will answer to all the requests that don’t belong to an other server).
-- Clients must be able to upload files
-- Make the route able to accept uploaded files and configure where they should be save
 - Execute CGI based on certain file extension (for example .php).
 # Config
 Like `nginx.conf` but with less functional supported.
 This project follows philosophy of forward compatibility - meaning that all valid configs for WebServ will be also valid for NGINX, and will work in exact same way.